Practice Leader: Bruce K. Fenton

 Pepper Hamilton LLP represents private equity clients in the full range of investments and dispositions encountered in the life cycle of an investment fund, including structured equity and leveraged buyouts, PIPEs, roll-ups and exits such as refinancings, recapitalizations, mergers, public offerings, and stock or asset sales.

 The core of our private equity practice consists of approximately 90 corporate and securities lawyers who represent private equity funds in connection with their investments, or businesses taking on private equity financing.
 Our corporate and securities lawyers work closely with lawyers in the firm’s finance, tax, intellectual property, employee benefits, real estate and environmental practices.
 Approximately 15 of these lawyers have deep experience in fund formation for management groups and institutional and individual investors, and use their insight to help coordination of fund operations and investment objectives.
 Our aim is to build long-term relationships with clients by anticipating issues and helping clients achieve their goals without undue expense.
 Our transaction teams work effectively and efficiently with the client and its financial, accounting, tax and other advisers.

 Private Equity Investments

-Our lawyers have represented fund clients and recipient companies in investments at myriad stages, including control and minority investments and investments in publicly traded companies (e.g., PIPEs).
+Our lawyers have represented fund clients and recipient companies in investments at all stages, including control and minority investments and investments in publicly traded companies (e.g., PIPEs).
 Our representations include all types of structured debt and equity investments (common, preferred, pseudo-preferred and debt), leveraged buyouts, recapitalizations and follow-on equity or debt-funded acquisitions, as well as counseling on best practices regarding portfolio company governance and operations.
-We also assist clients with buy side auction bids and sell-side processes.
+We also assist clients with buy-side auction bids and sell-side processes.

 The following is a list of representative private equity clients that Pepper has represented in venture, leveraged buy-out, recapitalization, and control and minority investments: